Agile-Software-Engineering-25/team-11-frontend-stammdatenverwaltung/README.md

 │   │   │   └─ translation.json                 # English translation strings
 │   │   └─ index.ts                             # i18n initialization and config
 │   ├─ pages/                                   # Top-level route components
-│   │   ├─ Create_Person                        # Folder for the page for the User/Person creation
+│   │   ├─ Create_Person/                       # Folder for the page for the User/Person creation
 │   │   │   └─ Create_Person.tsx                # Implementation of the User/Person creation page
 │   │   ├─ Home/                                # Folder for the homepage
 │   │       └─ Home.tsx                         # Implementation of the HomePage component